important alert

 No. Entry-level firefighter applicants do not need an EMT certification at the time of application.
 A valid Oregon EMT or paramedic is required prior to an offer of employment.

-Yes, for lateral firefighter recruitments, a valid EMT or Paramedic, is required at the time of application, regardless of state.
-A valid Oregon EMT or paramedic is required prior to an offer of employment.
+For lateral firefighter EMT/Paramedic recruitments, a valid EMT or Paramedic license, regardless of state, is required at the time of application.
+A valid Oregon EMT or Paramedic license is required before an offer of employment.

 Oregon EMS schools can be found here, as well as frequently asked questions